NamishAgrawal/Hyperlane-debridge-jumper-odos-module/README.md

 - **Onchain Footprint Optimization:** Maximize onchain activity to increase engagement and network presence.

 ## Roadmap (Future Plans)
-~~ Consolidate modules into a single JavaScript file for browser based wallets.~~
+~-Consolidate modules into a single JavaScript file for browser based wallets.~
 - make a version using nodeJs for automatic trasactions.
 - Conduct testing and optimization for performance and security.